Gueils/belugas-php/README.md

 ## What is a feature?

 A feature is an application attribute detected during the static analysis.
 This analysis is the act of derivating data from code such as programming language, frameworks, service dependencies and so on.
-See [here](#features-supported) for a list of attributes this engines currently supports.
+See [here](#features-supported) for a list of attributes this engine currently supports.

 A feature has the following format: